alipman88/al-fpf-mobile/README.md

   and do the following for each:
 5. Switch to the Build tab
 6. Select the production branch
-7. Click the Build Now button and wait for the build to complete successfully
+7. Click the Build Now button and wait for both the iOS and Android builds to complete successfully
 8. Click the Distribute button, then "Store", then the appropriate store, then Next
     - "Production (Google Play)" for Android
     - "Production (App Store)" for iOS